 The meeting then moved on to consider the Benefit of Order and Consent to Transfer Benefit of Order.

 RSP were asked who will operate the airport.

 Tony Freudman, Director of RSP, confirmed that RSP are responsible for operating, managing and developing the airport.
 When it comes to the actual operation of the airport itself it is the intention of the applicant to have ultimate responsibility of the airport with parts of the operation, at ground level, being sub-contracted out.

 The ExA asked what RSP’s track record was in operating an airport.
 Mr Freudman replied that RSP have no track record with operating airports but that they are an investment company and “investing in infrastructure projects is our speciality.”
 He said they plan to hire a management team to run the airport and that the creation of such a team would be subject to scrutiny by the CAA.

 There were many issues addressed, unfortunately too many to cover here.

 The ExA asked for all changes to the DCO to be submitted as both a clean and track-changed copies.

 Tonight at 7.00pm there will be an Open Floor hearing followed by another tomorrow morning at 10.00am.

-11th January 2019 (17:40) The audio recordings of the Preliminary Meeting held on Wednesday 9th January have now been published on the PINs website.
+16th January 2019: The audio recordings of the Issue Specific Meeting held on Thursday 10th January have now been published on the PINs website as below.

 Dr Simon Moores